This post will share how to use The Ordinary AHA BHA Peeling Solution safely without burning off your skin.

 - If you already use other exfoliating acids like Glycolic, Lactic Acid and Salicylic Acid in any form in your weekly routine, use The Ordinary AHA BHA Peeling Solution once a month.

-- If you barely use the above acids in your routine regularly but you are not a beginner and your skin is used to chemical exfoliation, you can use the Peeling Solution once a week.
+- If you barely use the above acids in your routine regularly but are not a beginner, and your skin is used to chemical exfoliation, you can use the Peeling Solution once a week.

-As you can see, this is a smart way to incoporate the product into your already existing routine without causing damage.
+As you can see, this is a smart way to incorporate the product into your existing routine without causing damage.

 Pick the day you want to use the product to encourage consistency.

-If your skin is senstive, avoid all actives prior to the day you use the product.
+If your skin is sensitive, avoid all actives prior to the day you use the product.

-Avoid actives after immediately application as well to give your skin time to heal.
+Avoid actives after immediate application to give your skin time to heal.

 Safety Measures to take when using The Ordinary AHA BHA Peeling Solution to avoid irritation.

-These are some things that we overlook when using this product that sometimes causes irritation.
+These are some things that we overlook when using this product that sometimes cause irritation.

 - After cleansing, make sure you dry your face completely.
 Any iota of water has the potential to irritate your skin.

 - Use your fingers for application and avoid over-rubbing.
-Also, avoid letting the dropper of the bottle touch your face to prevent bacteria from contaminating it.
+Also, avoid letting the bottle’s dropper touch your face to prevent bacteria from contaminating it.

-- For first-timers, start with five minutes and work your way up to ten minutes.
+- For first-timers, start with five minutes and work up to ten minutes.
 Use your phone or a timer to watch the time.
-If your skin cannot handle it at all, wash it off completely.
+If your skin cannot handle it, wash it off completely.
 Don’t try to manage the situation.
 The longer it stings, the worse it can potentially get for your skin.

-- If you don’t use the Peeling Solution regularly, take note of the date you opened the bottle as it can last for up to 12 months.
+- If you don’t use the Peeling Solution regularly, take note of the date you opened the bottle, as it can last up to 12 months.

-I hope this post has helped you reasses the way you use this product responsibly.
+I hope this post has helped you reassess how you use this product responsibly.